Bryan Edward Stone, Ph.D.

 Photo: Del Mar College

-Bryan is the author of The Chosen Folks: Jews on the Frontiers of Texas (University of Texas Press, 2010), which won the Southern Jewish Historical Society Book Prize in 2011, and the editor of Alexander Gurwitz’s historical memoir Memories of Two Generations: A Yiddish Life in Russia and Texas (University of Alabama Press, 2016).
-In addition, he is the managing editor of the annual journal Southern Jewish History.
+Bryan is the author of The Chosen Folks: Jews on the Frontiers of Texas (University of Texas Press, 2010), which won the Southern Jewish Historical Society Book Prize in 2011.
+He is also the editor of Neither Fish nor Fowl: A Mercantile Jewish Family on the Rio Grande, the memoir of Morris S. Riskind, a Jewish retailer and lay religious leader in the border community of Eagle Pass, Texas, and of Alexander Gurwitz’s Memories of Two Generations: A Yiddish Life in Russia and Texas (University of Alabama Press, 2016), which recounts the life of a Jewish teacher and Talmud scholar who migrated to San Antonio in 1910.
+Bryan is the managing editor of the annual peer-reviewed journal Southern Jewish History, and his current research focuses on Jewish immigrants who arrived in the United States through the port of Galveston in the early twentieth century.